 The Department of Cardiothoracic Surgery has developed a mandatory weekly Educational Day.
 This includes:

-- Thoracic Surgery Educational Conferences: every first and third Tuesday and Wednesday of the month from 7:00-10:00 AM on Tuesdays and 7:30-8:30 AM on Wednesdays.
-The Thoracic Educational Day includes Thoracic Grand Rounds, Thoracic Oncology Tumor Board, Thoracic Morbidity and Mortality Conference, and Esophageal Case Conference.
+- Thoracic Surgery Educational Conferences: every first and third Wednesday of the month from 6:30-10:30 AM.
+The Thoracic Educational Day includes Thoracic Grand Rounds, Thoracic Oncology Tumor Board, Thoracic Morbidity and Mortality Conference, TSRA Mock Oral Boards and Esophageal Case Conference.

 Residents are excused from all clinical responsibilities to participate to the fullest extent in these educational conferences.
 Advanced Fellows are strongly encouraged to attend and are provided time away from clinical responsibilities to do so.